thomasWeise/bookbuildeR/README.md

 # 1. Introduction

 This is an `R` package intended for building electronic books from [pandoc's markdown flavor](http://pandoc.org/MANUAL.html#pandocs-markdown) by using, well, [pandoc](http://pandoc.org/) and [`R`](http://www.r-project.org/).
+You can see it in action in our project [An Introduction to Optimization Algorithms](https://github.com/thomasWeise/aitoa), which is written in Markdown and automatically converted to [pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), [html](http://thomasweise.github.io/aitoa/aitoa.html), and [epub](http://thomasweise.github.io/aitoa/aitoa.epub).
 This package aims at making it easier to dynamically write books online.
 It therefore extends the standard tools provided by pandoc with a set of additional commands.